Forward-only Diffusion Probabilistic Models

 The standard training and sampling (via the Euler–Maruyama method) procedures are provided in Algorithm 1 and Algorithm 2.
 In addition, we also provide fast sampling with Markov and non-Markov chains in Algorithm 3 and Algorithm 4.

-We consider a deterministic version of FoD, omitting the diffusion term or setting $\sigma_t = 0$ for all times.
-As a result, we obtain a mean-reverting ODE that transforms source data to target data without the multiplicative noise injection, as
+Flow Matching: We consider a deterministic version of the FoD process, i.e., omitting the diffusion term or setting $\sigma_t = 0$ for all times.
+This gives a mean-reverting ODE that bridges two distributions without noise injection:

-Note: Our primary FoD model can be regarded as a stochastic extension of flow matching models.
+Note: Our primary FoD model can be also regarded as a stochastic extension of flow matching models.

 If our code helps your research or work, please consider citing our paper.
 The following are BibTeX references: